 Antioxidant effects are a proposed mechanism of action by which cannabis may provide relief from the symptoms associated with neurodegenerative conditions.
-As long ago as 1998, researchers demonstrated the antioxidant effects of CBD, noting that it is more potent an antioxidant than ascorbate or tocopherol, but without the toxicity associated with these compounds.
+As long ago as 1998, researchers demonstrated the antioxidant effects of CBD, noting that it is more potent an antioxidant than ascorbate or tocopherol.
+An additional benefit is that CBD lacks the toxicity associated with tocopherol.

 This is pertinent because the brain is one of the most vulnerable organs to oxidative stress.
 Oxidative stress is essentially an imbalance in redox states, causing an excessive amount of reactive oxygen species.
 It has been hypothesized that oxidative stress is a crucial factor in the onset of Alzheimer’s.
 The same has been suggested for Parkinson’s Disease.

 Anti-inflammatory properties of cannabis may also be considered a neuroprotective quality of the plant.
 It is thought that CB2 receptor-mediated activity that affects microglial cells reduces neuro-inflammatory mechanisms.
 In the current context of treating neurodegenerative conditions, anti-inflammatory drugs are sometimes used, especially in the treatment of Alzheimer’s.
 However, so far, very mixed results have been obtained from studies about the efficacy of anti-inflammatories used for this purpose.